OpenDAoC/OpenDAoC-Core/README.md

 **IMPORTANT:** Check the [Before You Start](#before-you-start) section first as you will not be able to complete certain sections without the proper resources or privileges.

-The following sections outline the process of preparing your environment to build an Atlas server:
+The following sections outline the process of preparing your environment to build an OpenDAoC server:

 1. [Environment Requirements](#environment-requirements)
    1.[Considerations for IDEs](#considerations-for-ides)